-After an action statement or a MODIFY-ARCHIVE statement has been processed, HSMS generates reports which supply information about the result of the request.
+After an action statement or a MODIFY-ARCHIVE or CHECK-CATALOGED-FILES statement has been processed, HSMS generates reports which supply information about the result of the request.

 Report output can be controlled via suboperands of the OPERATION-CONTROL operand of the action statements.
 A default value can be defined for the OUTPUT suboperand with the global HSMS parameter OUTPUT.
-This can be PRINTER or MAIL.
+This can be \PRINTER or \MAIL.